domagojsamarin/react-video-player/README.md

 ### Step 4: Key Functionalities

-1. **Parsing SRT Files**: Use `parseSRT.ts` to convert SRT files into JSON objects that your React components can easily use.
+1. **Parsing SRT Files**: Use `parseSRT.ts` to convert SRT files into JSON objects.
-2. **Syncing Captions and Transcript**: Utilize `useVideoSync.ts` to manage the state of the current video time and update the captions and transcript accordingly.
+2. **Syncing Captions and Transcript**: Use `useVideoSync.ts` to manage the state of the current video time and update the captions and transcript accordingly.
 3. **Interactive Transcript**: In `Transcript.tsx`, implement click-to-seek functionality by updating the video's current time when a transcript time is clicked.
 4. **Styling Options**: Allow dynamic styling of captions through props in `CaptionsOverlay.tsx`, such as font size and background/text color.

 ### Step 5: Bonus Features

-- **Generic Video and SRT Handling**: Ensure your components can handle any video and SRT file by making file paths and names dynamic props.
+- **Generic Video and SRT Handling**: Components should handle any video and SRT file by making file paths and names dynamic props (API delicered info?).
+- **Additional Features**: Implement additional features
+  - adjustable playback speed
-- **Additional Features**: Consider implementing additional features like adjustable playback speed, a button to toggle captions on/off, or even a dark mode for the transcript.
+  - button to toggle captions on/off
+  - dark mode for the transcript
+  - variable caption size

 ### Step 6: Testing and Deployment

 - **Local Testing**: Test each component individually and then as a whole to ensure synchronization works correctly.
-- **Deployment**: Deploy your application using platforms like Netlify, Vercel, or GitHub Pages.
+- **Deployment**: Deploy to (maybe) Vercel or GitHub Pages.

 ### Step 7: Documentation and Sharing

-- **README.md**: Document your project setup, how to run it locally, and any other relevant information.
+- **README.md**: Write proper docs, how to run it locally, and any other relevant information.
-- **GitHub**: Push your code to a public GitHub repository and share the link as requested.
+- **Share on GitHub**